 Part 1: Can we still believe the Bible?
 A hermeneutical perspective

 A critique of Biblical Criticism as a scholarly discipline

 Part 2: Can we still believe the Bible?
 An archaeological perspective

 Author: Dr Willie Mc Loud.
 (Ref. www.wmcloud.blogspot.com).

-The author has written a book on the Sumerian roots of the Bible (Op soek na Abraham en sy God (Griffel, 2012)) and is a scientist (PhD in Physics).
+The author has written a book on the Sumerian roots of the Bible (Abraham en sy God (Griffel, 2012)) and is a scientist (PhD in Physics).
 He writes on issues of religion, philosophy, science and eschatology.

-Read also the other parts of the series on the Book of Genesis:
+Parts of the series on the Book of Genesis that are available:

-If readers find the article interesting, they are welcome to share it or forward it to others, including their pastors or other scholars.
+If readers find the essays interesting, they are welcome to share it or forward it to others, including their pastors or other scholars.